Loading…

 Second, a monthly digest: at the end of each month, send paying subscribers a curated summary of the month's best material with one fresh-paid-only piece.
 Generate the digest by dropping all month's issues into Claude and asking for a one-page summary in your voice.

 Third, a win-back flow: when a subscriber cancels, an automated email asks why and offers a discounted "see the next quarter for 50% off" option.
 Claude can draft variations; the data will tell you which converts.
+This is classic subscription-business retention — the same playbook that keeps members coming back for personal trainers and Pilates studios.

 Three things matter if you operate from Australia.
 The Spam Act 2003 applies to your free list — get express or inferred consent, identify yourself, keep an unsubscribe live.
 The Privacy Act applies to the subscriber and payment data you hold via Stripe or your platform's billing — your platform usually handles compliance but you remain the data controller.
 And if your newsletter touches financial markets, anything that resembles personal financial advice puts you in ASIC territory under the AFSL regime; stay general and analytical or get licensed.

 This week, audit your last 12 issues against the conversion template.
 Pick the one with the strongest pattern and write your next issue against that structure with AI assistance.
 Watch the conversion rate over the next four issues.
+And if you'd rather have the whole production system designed for you, Waymouth Tech is a Melbourne-based AI tech studio that builds exactly this through our AI implementation services.

 FAQ